sblunt/sblunt.github.io/index.md

 Hi!
 I'm an astrophysicist, dubbed PhD in June 2023.

 My interests are constantly evolving, but I'm excited about work happening at the intersection of exoplanet astrophysics, stellar astrophysics, and data science.
-I am particularly interested in young, giant planets, and study them using direct imaging and radial velocities.
+I am particularly interested in **young** and/or **giant planets**, and study them using **direct imaging, astrometry, and radial velocities**.
 In addition to research, I spend much of my time teaching and working on STEM equity & inclusion initiatives.

 # Header 1